spacebeam/core/README.md

     <td>maps</td>
     <td>
         <b>Type:</b> Array of strings<br><br>
-        Each round of the tournament will be played on these maps in the order they are listed in.
-The value should be the path to the map relative to the Starcraft directory; no spaces
+        Each round will be played on these maps at random order.
+The value should be the name of the map relative to the maps directory.
-         Example: "maps/aiide/(2)Benzene.scx"
     </td>
 </tr>